-NextLabs helps organizations meet the various security requirements of the National Institute of Standards and Technology (NIST).
-In particular, NIST has published several documents, each of which focusing on a different facet of security.
-NextLabs addresses many of the requirements of these publications and are noted below.
+NextLabs helps organizations meet the security requirements of the National Institute of Standards and Technology (NIST).
+In particular, NIST has published several documents, each of which focuses on a different facet of security.
+NextLabs addresses many of the requirements of these publications as noted below.

 Cybersecurity Capability Maturity Model (CMMC) certification is the US Government’s solution to fix low rates of compliance associated with NIST SP 800-171.
 CMMC is not optional and is designed to permit only allow businesses with a valid CMMC certification to bid on and win contracts with the US Government.
 The US Department of Defense (DoD) recognizes that all contractors are not alike, as well as the nature of how subcontractors are used.
 The CMMC is a tiered model that addresses every business in the DIB, from the largest contractors down to small subcontractors (e.g., IT service providers, bookkeepers, janitorial services, etc.) that could impact CUI.

 One common misconception is that CMMC compliance is the same thing as NIST SP 800-171.
 That is not entirely true, especially in the higher levels of CMMC that include requirements from frameworks other than NIST SP 800-171.

 CMMC Level 1: This is essentially addressing FAR 52.204-21 cybersecurity principles.

 CMMC Level 2: This builds on CMMC Level 1 and addresses a little over half of NIST 800-171 controls.